skdelphix/maskdocs/docs/Delphix_Masking_APIs/Masking_Client/Masking_API_Client.md

   <td>JobLoggingLevel</td>
   <td>String
   {Basic, Detailed}</td>
-  <td>It controls amount of information being logged from a job's output.</td>
+  <td>Controls the amount of information being logged from a job's
+      output.
+Warning: the Detailed setting may log sensitive information when errors occur.
+Although this information can be very valuable when debugging a problem, it should be used with care.</td>
   <td>Basic</td>
 </tr>
 </tbody>